-What do you get when you take a group of animals with human bodies that have the backstory of something out of a Saturday morning cartoon plot, give said group some instruments, and let them start a band?
+What do you get when you take a group of anthropomorphic wolves that have the backstory of something out of a Saturday morning cartoon plot, give said group some instruments, and let them start a band?
 Well, the US already did that, but this time they're a Japanese version of that concept.

 Said band would be MAN WITH A MISSION, a Japanese Alternative Rock band of five anthropomorphic wolves with both incredible brain power and superhuman physiques.

 In the year 19XX, humanity was in a full-on war with itself for wealth and power.
-Seeing this chaos, a genius biologist named Dr. Jimi Hendrix on an island called "Ladyland" to create the Ultimate Life Form to help save humanity from it's greatest's threat; itself.
+Seeing this chaos, a genius biologist named Dr. Jimi Hendrix on an island called "Ladyland" to create the Ultimate Life Form to help save humanity from its greatest threat; itself.
 Said lifeforms, in Dr. Hendrix's eyes, have the heads of wolves, explaining their appearance.
-Eventually, they grew a power greater then any single army ever has, but soon were hired by the Principality of Zeon to take on top-secret missions that caused near endless death and destruction.
+Eventually, they grew a power greater than any single army ever has, but soon were hired by the Principality of Zeon to take on top-secret missions that caused near endless death and destruction.

 In reality, however, the very much human band was formed in 2010 in Shibuya, Tokyo.
 To keep up with the band's crazy backstory, however, it's members have created stage names for the wolves.

 - Tokyo Tanaka (vocalist)